TinaJia/Gettting-and-Cleaning-the-Data_Course-Project/README.md

 ## How to generate tidy dataset from this repository
-* fork and clone repository from "https://github.com/TinaJia/Gettting-and-Cleaning-the-Data_Course-Project.git"
+1. fork and clone repository from "https://github.com/TinaJia/Gettting-and-Cleaning-the-Data_Course-Project.git"
-* run "run_analysis.R" (please set your own working directory, use "setwd()")
+2. run "run_analysis.R" (please set your own working directory, use "setwd()")

-## Steps of getting and cleaning the data to get the tidy dataset in "run_analysis.R"
-* download the compressed raw data from [link to raw data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), unzip the raw data in the working directory
-* check the lists of files in the data directory
-* read the data from the data directory (use "read.table()")
-* Merges the training and the test sets to create one data set.
-** The data directory contains datasets, subjects ID, activity type, and measurements for both testing group and training group separately.
-** merge subject ID, activity type, and measurements for both testing and training group (use "cbind()") ** merge testing and traning data sets.
-* Extracts only the measurements on the mean and standard deviation for each measurement.